 While Pugs are highly adaptable and thrive in almost any setting, they are still prone to a number of hereditary and congenital conditions which can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Pugs are prone to include eye problems such as keratoconjunctivitis sicca (dry eye), Exposure Keratopathy Syndrome, entropion and cataracts; as well as skin conditions such as atopy and demodicosis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Pug has the misfortune of inheriting his father’s eye problems or his mother’s skin issues, you’re covered.